MASON CITY — Samantha Teeter was a loving person whose life was cut short before she could be the person she wanted to be, her family said.

 Police say Larry Whaley, 60, shot Teeter once in the head with a handgun shortly before 4 a.m.
 Friday at 116 17th St. S.E.

 Whaley, who lived in the house, was charged Monday with first-degree murder.
+The charge has since been amended to second-degree murder.

 He had previously been charged with attempted murder.
 Prosecutors re-filed the case after Teeter’s death.